wenhuach21/wenhuach21.github.io/_pages/about.md

 Wenhua has filed **21 patents**, 11 of which have been granted.
 Over the past four years, he has contributed to **300+ merged PRs**.

-**Wenhua is open to fully remote positions that align with his background.
-Reaching out via email or any other ways  would be greatly appreciated.**

 [//]: # (# 🔥 News)